-- Core tests: these are validation tests which are run annually, regardless of any risk profile or model changes and should focus on material areas. - Deep dives: these are considered as extensions of the core tests, which are only necessary to run once within a 3-year validation cycle, with the assumption that the relevant part of the model has not been subject to either model or risk profile changes. - Additional tests: additional testing carried out in response to breaches of certain triggers.
-Triggers to be defined by the agents. - Thematic areas of validation: Targeted validation to investigate certain issues/questions of interest to the Board which are not repeated on a regular cycle.
+- Core tests: these are validation tests which are run annually, regardless of any risk profile or model changes and should focus on material areas of the model and risk profile. - Deep dives: these are considered as an extension of core testing, which are only necessary to run once within a 3-year validation cycle, with the assumption that the relevant part of the model has not been subject to either model or risk profile changes. - Additional tests: additional testing carried out in response to breaches of certain triggers.
+Triggers are to be defined by agents. - Thematic areas of validation: targeted validation to investigate certain issues/questions of interest to the board which may not repeat on a regular basis.

-2.6.4 Application of tests
+2.7.4 Application of Tests